peterthomassen/draft-thomassen-dnsop-multialgo/draft-thomassen-dnsop-multialgo.md

 ## Validator Requirements

- 1. When the DS RRset or trust anchor set for a zone includes an unsupported INSECURE algorithm, validators MUST treat the zone as unsigned, even if signed with another supported algorithm.
+ 1. When the DS RRset or trust anchor set for a zone includes an unsupported INSECURE algorithm, validators MUST be willing to treat the zone as unsigned, even if the DS RRset or trust anchor set lists another supported algorithm.
+More specifically, unvalidated responses bearing just the unsupported RRSIGs MUST be accepted as valid "insecure" responses.
+    Response RRsets with supported signatures SHOULD still be validated.

  2. Otherwise, validators MUST accept any valid path.

 Implementing these rules requires validating resolvers to keep a record of INSECURE algorithms (e.g. via a static array of INSECURE algorithm numbers), so that the zone's security status can be established upon inspection of a DS record or TA set.
+Any otherwise supported algorithms that are disabled by the resolver operator as a matter of local policy MUST also be considered "INSECURE".

 ## Discussion